OSGeo/grass/doc/development/submitting/submitting.md

 ### Use pre-commit

-It is highly recommended to install and use [Pre-commit](https://pre-commit.com) before submitting any new or modified code or any other content.
-The Pre-commit git hooks set are checking validity and execute automated formatting for a range of file formats, including C/C++ and Python.
+It is highly recommended to install and use [pre-commit](https://pre-commit.com) before submitting any new or modified code or any other content.
+The pre-commit Git hooks set checks validity and executes automated formatting for a range of file formats, including C/C++ and Python.
 Pre-commit installs all necessary tools in a virtual environment upon first use.

-If you never used Pre-commit before, you must start by installing it on your system.
+If you never used pre-commit before, you must start by installing it on your system.
 You only do it once:

 ```bash